openhealthcare/opal/doc/docs/guides/referencedata.md

 $ python manage.py migrate yourapp
 ```

-The lookup list will automatically be added to the admin.
+The lookup list will automatically be added to the admin, where you can manually add entries.

 ### Reference data JSON API